 - Show proof of income and two years of tax returns.

 - Cash reserves on hand to cover closing and additional costs.

-- Ensure total debt does not exceed 45% of your income.
+- Ensure total debt does not exceed 43% of your income, in most cases.

 What Our Customers Say